-This means that On Demand vehicles will sometimes take different routes than the shuttles in the area do now, to make each trip as efficient as possible.
+This means that On Demand vehicles will sometimes take different routes to make each trip as efficient as possible.
 So you may see On Demand shuttles on smaller, residential streets, if they are the best route.

 What is the cost for me to ride On Demand and how to I pay?

 There is no additional cost for you to take an on demand trip; your regular transit fare is valid for your ride.
 Just like any other time you ride on Transit, you’ll need to ensure you have the right fare for your trip.

 Payment* for fares can be made by: